neil-unomaha/CIF_CYBR_8950/README.md

 #### Research Questions

 * To what extent does the timeliness of threat intelligence gathering, aggregation, and sharing affect risk profile reduction within a university enterprise setting?
+If there are security efficacy outcomes, what are the costs?

 **Keywords:** Web Services, Systems Architecture Integration, Process Automation